 Just keep in mind, it’s not strictly correct to use hola when answering the phone.
 Instead, you should say aló as you take the call.

-Physical Gestures and Introductions in Peru
+Physical Gestures and Introductions

 Peruvian greetings and introductions are generally accompanied by a handshake or a kiss on the cheek.

 A firm handshake is customary between men, while a kiss is standard practice in most other situations.
 Peruvians kiss each other once on the right cheek.
 Kissing on both cheeks is unusual, so keep it nice and simple.

 Handshakes and cheek kisses are particularly important during formal introductions.
 In such circumstances, you can also say, "mucho gusto" or "it’s a pleasure to meet you."

 As a rule, limit your handshakes and kisses to social situations.
 Apart from a smile, you don’t need to use any physical gestures in the day-to-day, non-social situations.
 These include interactions with shopkeepers, taxi drivers, government workers, and anyone else working in a service capacity (although an introductory handshake might be a nice touch).

 More than 80% of Peruvians speak Spanish as their first language, but you will probably hear both Quechua and Aymara in the Andean highlands and around Lake Titicaca.
 Here are some basic greetings in both languages.